skiadas/SoftwareDevelopmentPracticumCourse/activities/activity6-3solid.md

 ![](../images/dependenciesAndMain_Grading.png)

 Let us change the code a little bit.
-Instead of having `Main` do some of the work in its `processGrades` method, we want `Main` to simply create a `ReportPrinter` object, which will then create a `Processor` class instance and a `Summary` class instance, and it is then uses the processor to process grades and add them to a summary, then finally print out the summary.
+Instead of having `Main` do some of the work in its `processGrades` method, we want `Main` to simply create a `ReportPrinter` object, which will then create a `Processor` class instance and a `Summary` class instance, and it then uses the processor to process grades and add them to a summary, then finally print out the summary.
 The diagram might look as follows:

 ![](../images/gradingDependencies_AddingReportPrinter.png)